stephensalim/APNEquipLabs/content/AMI Inspector Lab/Scheduling_The_Continuation.md

     * In the `Properties` secion add an `State` and specify `ENABLED` as it's value.
     * In the `Properties` secion add an `Targets` property and using the !GetAtt intrinsic function reference the `StartContinuousAssessment` Arn you created in previous step Reference : https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html
     * In same section as your `Targets` entries and specify `Inputs` and specify `'{"AMIsParamName": "ContinuousAssessmentInput"}'` as it's value.
+    * In same section as your `Targets` entries and specify `Id` and specify `ContinuousGoldenAMIAssessmentTrigger` as it's value.

 <details><summary> **ARE YOU STUCK ? :(** - It's OK CLICK HERE to see the solution</summary>

 **READ >>** Below snippet must be specified within `Resources:` section of the cloudformation template.